-We are happy to offer opportunities for visiting scholars to spend a period of, usually, four to six months with us.
+We offer opportunities for visiting scholars to spend a period of, usually, four to six months with us.
 These opportunities are particularly attractive for those with support from their home countries for a period of scholarship or sabbatical study.
 A bespoke programme of activities will be developed for each individual Visiting Scholar to support their intended outcomes.
 The nature of the placement can vary from specific research projects, to skills development.
 For example, we can support research, applied research, evaluation, capacity building, upskilling, programme/short course development and training.

 Visiting Scholars are generally supported by a team of CODE Fellows, led by the Director of CODE, Dr Linda Amrane-Cooper and supported by our Executive Leads for Visiting Scholars and Research and Scholarship.
 Visiting Scholars are given workspace in the University of London’s iconic Senate House complex, provided with a desk, email account and computer facilities and granted access to our extensive online Library with over 100 million digital items in the collection plus our physical Senate House library.